Compassion, Privilege, and Spiritual Practice

 But this cannot be enough.
 I must also push myself into circumstances that can help transform the system.
 I must spend time with those who have been most marginalized by society.
 Love that is shared only with the privileged is not the deepest love.

 The perfection of the Universe is a deep Truth that can be found through spiritual inquiry and practice.
-But it is easy to confuse that Truth with a relative reality when sitting in a hot tub on Maui.
+But it is easy to confuse that Ultimate Truth with a relative reality when sitting in a hot tub on Maui.
 It’s easy to forget about global warming.
 It’s easy to forget that the Amazon rainforest is being destroyed to feed our cows, or that water is being stolen from poor rural communities so it can be sold in bottles to make a profit.

 I want to hold both grief and love in my being at the same time.
 I want to hold our Eternal Nature as well as our fragile incarnations.
 I want to hold the Truth of God as well as the world’s immense suffering.
 I want to honor the way spiritual practices and retreats have shaped my life, the way that they have allowed me to hold this seeming paradox, while also acknowledging that the reason I have been able to engage in them has largely been because of my privilege.